Advanced Vocab Words - Set 8 Flashcards

 113

-# Which vocabulary word means the following? n. a feeling of fear or agitation ## Footnote *Hint: starts with "t"*
+# Name the vocab term: n. a feeling of fear or agitation ## Footnote *Hint: starts with "t"*

 trepidation ## Footnote synonyms: anxiety, worry, apprehension, fear, unease He approached the stage with _trepidation_ before his performance.